Not Saving? Not Your Fault – Blame Subconscious Money Attitudes

 Money-Life Balance means taking money off a pedestal, and putting your happiness on it.
 It means fulfilling your life, instead of pursuing the almighty dollar.
 It means spending enough to enjoy life today, and saving enough to enjoy life tomorrow.
 So, what does money life balance look like?
 Since it is different for each of us, how… Continue reading Do You Have Successful Money-Life Balance?

 The list of potential financial mistakes made while divorcing can be extensive.
 It is an exhausting, emotional time for everyone.
 Every money decision is emotional to begin with, and this stress just adds to the mix.
-Divorce and finances can become complicated and dividing assets can be complex, which is why the finance industry CDFA © designation… Continue reading Divorce Series Part 3: The 3 Biggest Financial Mistakes You Can Make
+Divorce and finances can become complicated and dividing assets can be complex, which is why the finance industry CDFA © designation… Continue reading Divorce Part 3: The 3 Biggest Financial Mistakes You Can Make

 Dishing on Couple’s Money with Mrs. & Mr. Tomato